Officer Rimmer: Synopsis

 While cruising space onboard Starbug, the crew come across a Space Corps vessel, carrying highly-vulnerable nuclear materials, drifting helplessly toward an asteroid storm.
 The vessel's captain, bio-printed Edwin Herring, sends an SOS to the Red Dwarf crew requesting urgent aid or the ship's nuclear stock will cause a massive explosion capable of reaching even Starbug.
 In an impulsive decision, Rimmer launches a limpet torpedo to obliterate the ship before it can harm Starbug.
 However, it miraculously ricochets off a lone asteroid and blasts the ship to safety.
 Herring, in immense gratitude, declares he shall promote Rimmer to the rank of officer, something which Rimmer has always aspired to.

 Back on Red Dwarf, Kryten attempts to suppress Rimmer's ego over the promotion by reminding him that he was intending to destroy the ship, only for Rimmer to announce that this does not matter, as he is being promoted regardless.
 Herring arrives, promotes Rimmer to the even more prestigious rank of First Lieutenant, and dematerializes as his mission to captain the ship is complete.
 Using the bio-printer that produced Herring on the Space Corps ship, Rimmer plans to use it to create a crew of his own to command.
 Whilst the other three are looking into the bio-printer's files, they are bewildered to discover Lister's DNA on file being used in call centers; Lister then recalls once accepting an offer to spit on a stick for 'half a packet of fags' and 'a hundred dollarpounds'.
 They then delete all available crewmembers from the bio-printer's files.
 Rimmer, however, manages to scavenge DNA of himself from when he was alive to mass-produce dozens of himself.
 He also oversees the construction of a new officers' lounge by the Skutters, exclusive to only him and his clones.

 Lister and Cat become fed up with Rimmer's imposed class system, especially since Rimmer uses it to make their lives miserable, and barges into the officers' lounge against his orders.
 An angry Rimmer gets Kryten to help him create modified versions of himself to act as bodyguards, but due to his impatient and repeated slamming of the print button, jams the bio-printer.
 After pulling it out, it's revealed the bio-printer has a created a large, grotesque hybrid of several Rimmers bent on a psychotic rampage of absorbing all Rimmers.
-Rimmer manages to escape, but is forced to resign from his position of First Lieutenant back to Second Technician to receive help form the other three.
+Rimmer manages to escape, but is forced to resign from his position of First Lieutenant back to Second Technician to receive help from the other three.
 With Rimmer acting as bait, the other three sneak up on it and distract it long enough for Rimmer to take cover, finally blasting it with bazookoid fire.